fusioninfer/fusioninfer/docs/core-design/README.md

 │  1. getJobID() → Find PodGroup by group-name annotation          │
 │  2. getTaskName() → Get task name from task-spec annotation      │
 │  3.
 Check PodGroup.spec.minTaskMember[taskName] >= required      │
 │  4.
-Gang schedule only if ALL tasks meet minTaskMember           │ └─────────────────────────────────────────────────────────────────┘
+Gang schedule only if ALL pods in task meet minTaskMember    │ └─────────────────────────────────────────────────────────────────┘
 ```